lmullen/cchc/README.md

 The `Makefile` controls most of the application.
 You can create the database with `make db-create` and run migrations with `make db-up` and `make db-down`.

-You can run the application with `make run`.
+You can run the application with `make up`.

 Note that the application is containerized, except for the database.
+You will need to provide your own PostgreSQL database.

 ### License